-(27) Section 312.-Effect on Earnings and Profits.-The determination of the amount of earnings and profits of a corporation.
+(28) Section 312.-Effect on Earnings and Profits.-The determination of the amount of earnings and profits of a corporation.

-(28) Sections 331, 453, and 1239.- The Tax Effects of Installment Sales of Property Between Entities with Common Ownership.-The tax effects of a transaction in which there is a transfer of property by a corporation to a partnership or other noncorporate entity (or the transfer of stock to such entity followed by a liquidation of the corporation) when more than a nominal amount of the stock of such corporation and the capital or beneficial interests in the purchasing entity (that is, more than 20 percent in value) is owned by the same persons, and the consideration to be received by the selling corporation or the selling shareholders includes an installment obligation of the purchasing entity.
+(29) Sections 331, 453, and 1239.- The Tax Effects of Installment Sales of Property Between Entities with Common Ownership.-The tax effects of a transaction in which there is a transfer of property by a corporation to a partnership or other noncorporate entity (or the transfer of stock to such entity followed by a liquidation of the corporation) when more than a nominal amount of the stock of such corporation and the capital or beneficial interests in the purchasing entity (that is, more than 20 percent in value) is owned by the same persons, and the consideration to be received by the selling corporation or the selling shareholders includes an installment obligation of the purchasing entity.

-(29) Sections 332, 351 and 368(a)(1)(A), (B), (C), (E) and (F).
-Definitions Relating to Corporate Transfers and Reorganizations.- Whether a transaction qualifies under § 332 or § 351 for nonrecognition treatment, or whether it constitutes a corporate reorganization within the meaning of $\S 368(a)(1)(A)$ (including a transaction that qualifies under § 368(a)(1)(A) by reason of § 368(a)(2)-(D) or $\S 368(a)(2)(E)$, $\S 368(a)(1)(B)$, § 368(a)(1)(C), § 368(a)(1)(E) (or a transaction that also qualifies under § 1036) or § 368(a)(1)(F), and whether various consequences (such as nonrecognition and basis) result from the application of that section, unless the Service determines that there is a significant issue that must be resolved in order to decide those matters.
-Not-withstanding the foregoing, the Service will rule on the application of § 351 to a controlled corporation when the transaction is undertaken prior to the distribution of the stock of the controlled corporation in a transaction qualifying under § 355.
+(30) Sections 332, 351, 368(a)(1)(A), (B), (C), (E), and (F), and 1036.
+Complete Liquidations of Subsidiaries; Transfer to Corporation Controlled by Transferor; Definitions Relating to Corporate Reorganizations; and Stock for Stock of Same Corporation.-Whether a transaction qualifies under § 332, § 351 or § 1036 for nonrecognition treatment, or whether it constitutes a corporate reorganization within the meaning of § 368(a) (1)(A) (including a transaction that qualifies under § 368(a)(1)(A) by reason of § 368(a)(2)(D) or § 368(a)(2)(E)), § 368 (a)(1)(B), § 368(a)(1)(C), § 368(a)(1)(E) or § 368(a)(1)(F), and whether various consequences (such as nonrecognition and basis) result from the application of that section, unless the Service determines that there is a significant issue that must be resolved in order to decide those matters.
+Notwithstanding the foregoing, and to the extent the transaction is not described in another no-rule section: (1) the Service will rule on the entire transaction, and not just the significant issue; and (2) the Service will rule on the application of § 351 to a controlled corporation when the transaction is undertaken prior to the distribution of the stock of the controlled corporation in a transaction qualifying under § 355.